-An official announcement concerning dismissal or emergency closing of Jesuit will be made as soon as possible on the school's web site: www.jesuitnola.org.
-Additionally, closings of Jesuit and schools in the archdiocese will be announced on local television and radio stations and their web sites.
+An official announcement concerning dismissal or emergency closing of Jesuit will be made as soon as possible on the school's website: www.jesuitnola.org.
+Additionally, closings of Jesuit and schools in the archdiocese will be announced on local television and radio stations and their websites.

 Important Note: If evacuation (or dismissal) occurs because of an approaching weather system, students must take all their school books with them.
-If storm damage prohibits returning to the metro area, check the school's web site for the latest information.
-For the duration of the displacement from the metro area, students must check the school web site (and JAYSON) to obtain work for all of their classes.
+If storm damage prohibits returning to the metro area, check the school's website for the latest information.
+For the duration of the displacement from the metro area, students must check the school's website (and JAYSON) to obtain work for all of their classes.

-F. Phones/Messages
+F. Phones/ Messages